greenya/SpaceLib/README.md

 TODO: terse: rework parse_f32, parse_int, parse_vec_i, parse_vec -- should be only parse_vec and parse f32, which just handle any f32 text value

-TODO: terse: add support for "image" command <image=name[:left][:right]>, add proc for query image size by name (Query_Image_Proc).
+TODO: terse: add support for "image" command

+    Maybe <image=name[:left][:right]>, add proc for query image size by name (Query_Image_Proc).
 Image should support alignment: center (default), left, right:
         - when "center", the image starts with new line, positioned at the center, text continues after image from next new line
         - when "left" or "right", image will stick to given size, text should flow on other size of the image, e.g. the image basically affects the following lines width, until image height end

     [MAYBE] do not add "query" proc, but have format like: <image=name:200x200[:left][:right]> width and height are required, if width=0, the width will be input rect.w, if height=0 -- input rect.h

 TODO: terse: investigate if text measuring of a word can be improved (performance wise) by caching font+text keys, so next time we measure same text with same font, we immediately know the size (Vec2)

 TODO: ui: Grid: support other directions

 TODO: ui: Grid: support scroll

     consider separating scroll logic to the Frame root (now its part of Flow method only); the idea is that scrolling should not know/care about layout method; the layout method should provide info for the scroll, size needed to fit all children